peteroupc/peteroupc.github.io/random.md

 -  **Seeding and Reseeding:** The following applies only to implementations that use PRNGs.

     The implementation must be automatically initialized ("seeded") with a "seed" described as follows.
 The seed--
-    - must consist of unpredictable data (as defined above), which ultimately derives from a nondeterministic source or sources and no part of which may be the PRNG's own output (such data may be mixed with other arbitrary data as long as the result is no less unpredictable), and
+    - must consist of unpredictable data (as defined earlier), which ultimately derives from a nondeterministic source or sources and no part of which may be the PRNG's own output (such data may be mixed with other arbitrary data as long as the result is no less unpredictable), and
     - must be at least the same size as the PRNG's _seed length_.

     The PRNG's _seed length_ must be at least 128 bits and should be at least 256 bits.

-    The implementation should be reseeded from time to time (using a newly generated seed as described above) to help ensure the unpredictability of the output.
+    The implementation should be reseeded from time to time (using a newly generated seed as described earlier) to help ensure the unpredictability of the output.
 If the implementation reseeds, it must do so before it generates more than 2<sup>67</sup> bits without reseeding and should do so  before it generates more than 2<sup>32</sup> bits without reseeding.
 -  **Speed:** The implementation should select procedures that are reasonably fast for most applications.
 -  **Time Complexity:** The implementation must run in amortized linear time on the size of the output array.
 -  **Thread Safety:** The implementation should be safe for concurrent use by multiple threads.